 Credit Card Debt

-Credit cards can be useful financial tools, helping people track expenses and align payments with their individual pay periods.
+Credit cards can be useful financial tools if used responsibly.
 They may even provide cash back or other rewards.
-And because interest is generally not charged on purchases until the statement becomes due, using a credit card to pay for everyday purchases needs not be costly if the balance on the card is paid before the billing cycle ends.
+And because interest is generally not charged on purchases until the statement becomes due, using a credit card to pay for everyday purchases need not be costly if the balance on the card is paid before the billing cycle ends.

 However, credit cards are often subject to high interest rates.
-According to the Federal Reserve, the average annual interest rate for credit cards is 14.65%—but some charge 20% or higher.
+According to the Federal Reserve Bank of St. Louis, the average annual interest rate for credit cards is 20.09% — but some charge rates even higher.

-This interest adds up, making that takeout dinner or pair of jeans far more costly than the amount shown on its price tag, if a balance is carried over.
+Credit card interest adds up, making that takeout dinner or pair of jeans far more costly than the amount shown on its price tag if a balance is carried over.
 For example, if you were to charge $500 in takeout food to a credit card with a 20% APR but only pay the $10 minimum each month, it would take nine years to pay off the full balance.
-The total amount paid—including interest—would be $1,084.
+The total amount paid — including interest — would be $1,084.
 That’s more than double the cost of those takeout meals!

 But a car may also be necessary for getting around.
-For some individuals, owning a car can also help to earn or boost income, reducing or negating depreciation.
+For some individuals, owning a car can also help them earn or boost income, reducing or negating depreciation.

-Both good debt and bad debt can be stressful—and both types of debt can be more costly than they need to be if you don’t stay on top of what you owe and pay back loans efficiently.
+Both good debt and bad debt can be stressful — and both types of debt can be more costly than they need to be if you don’t keep tabs on what you owe and pay back loans efficiently.
 A digital tracker could be the remedy.

-SoFi Relay gives you the information you need to manage debt, providing real-time financial insights and tracking so you can stay on top of what you owe.
+SoFi Insights gives you the information you need to manage debt, providing real-time financial insights and tracking so you can stay on top of what you owe.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.